2000–2001 California electricity crisis: Consequences of wholesale price rises on the retail market

-As a result of the actions of electricity wholesalers, Southern California Edison (SCE) and Pacific Gas & Electric (PG&E) were buying from a spot market at very high prices but were unable to raise retail rates.
-For a product that the IOU's used to produce for about three cents per kilowatt hour of electricity, they were paying eleven to fifty cents, or occasionally even more, but they were capped at 6.7 cents per kilowatt hour when charging their retail customers.
-As a result, PG&E filed bankruptcy, and Southern California Edison devised a workout plan with the State of California to save their company from the same fate.
+As a result of the actions of electricity wholesalers, Southern California Edison (SCE) and Pacific Gas & Electric (PG&E) were buying electricity on the spot market at very high prices but were unable to raise retail rates.
+For a product that the IOUs used to produce for about three cents per kilowatt-hour of electricity, they were paying eleven to fifty cents, or occasionally even more, but they were capped at 6.7 cents per kilowatt-hour when charging their retail customers.
+As a result, PG&E filed for bankruptcy, and Southern California Edison devised a workout plan with the State of California to save the company from the same fate.

 According to a 2007 study of Department of Energy data by Power in the Public Interest, retail electricity prices rose much more from 1999 to 2007 in states that adopted deregulation than in those that did not.